Billy Packer

-Anthony William Packer (born Anthony William Paczkowski; February 25, 1940 – January 26, 2023) was an American college basketball player, sportscaster, and author.
+Anthony William Packer (né Paczkowski; February 25, 1940 – January 26, 2023) was an American college basketball player, sportscaster, and author.
 Packer spent more than three decades working as a color analyst for television coverage of college basketball.

 Early life and education

 Packer was born Anthony William Paczkowski in Wellsville, New York.
 His parents subsequently changed their Polish surname from Paczkowski to Packer.
 His father Tony was an outstanding athlete in football, basketball, and baseball at St. Lawrence University and was inducted into the university's Hall of Fame in 1982.
 Tony's 35 years of service at Lehigh University included 16 seasons as the school's men's basketball head coach from 1950 to 1966.

 Packer was a graduate of Liberty High School in Bethlehem, Pennsylvania.
 He attended Wake Forest University in Winston-Salem, North Carolina from 1958 to 1962 and played guard on the school's basketball team for his last three years of college (at the time, freshmen were not eligible for varsity sports).
 He led Wake Forest to two Atlantic Coast Conference titles and the 1962 Final Four.
 He was a member of the Delta Nu chapter of Sigma Chi fraternity.

 After graduation, he had a brief stint as an assistant coach for his alma mater.
 In 1972, Packer began his career in broadcasting in Raleigh, North Carolina, when he was asked to fill in as color analyst for a regionally televised ACC game.
 He became a regular the next season.